jassellmedina09/Campus_Resource_Locator/test/METRICS.md

 ****

 NPS
 - Collected through firestore.
-A survey will be added to the app, where users will be prompted to rate the app on a scale of 1-10.
+A survey will be added to the app, where users will be prompted to rate the app on a scale of 1-5 stars.
 Their answers will be stored in firestore.

 Adoption
 - Collected through firebase.
 Can be collected by seeing the number of new users over a period of time.
 We can also use a custom event to see how may users interacted with it